 - 6.35 The application proposes to maintain the access from Hooley Lane with a new access road created stretching into the site. - 6.36 With regard to highway safety The County Highway Authority has considered the proposed access arrangement and has advised that there is no highway safety issue. - 6.37 With regard to pedestrian access to the site, the CHA notes that there is no footway on the southern side of Hooley Lane at present and, as such, pedestrians would have to cross the one way road to gain access to the footway on the northern side which is not ideal from a highway safety perspective particularly given the restricted visibility caused by parked vehicles on the south side of Hooley Lane.
-As a result, the CHA has recommended provision of an uncontrolled crossing point adjacent to the site access to provide a safe place for pedestrians to wait before crossing the road and would have the added benefit of increasing visibility of oncoming vehicles by allowing pedestrians to see past the parked vehicles.
-A condition is recommended to secure the implementation of the crossing prior to the occupation of the site.
+As a result, the CHA requires the applicant to provide a footway within the site and to connect this to a new uncontrolled crossing.
+The footway should consist of a kerb build out with a dropped kerb and tactile paving with Hooley Lane.
+This would be subject to a road safety and technical review prior to construction under a Section 278 Agreement under the Highways Act 1980.
+The footway would be required to provide a safe place for pedestrians to enter and leave the site and would have the added benefit of increasing visibility of oncoming vehicles by allowing pedestrians to see past the parked vehicles.
+In addition the footway would be required to encourage walking to and from the development.
+Whilst this is still subject to further negotiation and a road safety audit officers consider that the amended wording to also include the footway is an improvement to the original condition as it secures the implementation of some form of separate pedestrian access to the site and a better link to an uncontrolled crossing.
+A condition is recommended to secure the implementation of the footway crossing prior to the occupation of the site.